Ski Holidays in Arc 1800

-Alternatively, we can arrange private ski lessons directly ̶ the advantage of this approach is that kids benefit from personalised instruction.
+Alternatively, we can arrange private ski lessons in Arc 1800 directly ̶ the advantage of this approach is that kids benefit from personalised instruction.

 Kids can spend an entire day at the Mille 8 sports complex, the freestyle park and water slide above the village are always popular and there’s laser quest, a cinema and 10-pin bowling.
 Meanwhile, there’s even more to do throughout Les Arcs ̶ for instance, there’s an ice grotto and rodeo toboggan course to explore up at Arc 2000 and each of the other villages also has its own facilities you’re able to use.

 Childcare Les Skimômes by ESF at Arc 1800 caters for kids from 3-8 years old on a half day or full day basis, meaning you and your partner can enjoy a day alone on the pistes or a quiet romantic lunch while your little ones are having fun in a safe, supervised environment.